I cannot actually sing. I am not a musician. But if they can do it, then maybe I can do it too.

 I feel sorry that they used that insecurity to project and impact other lives.

-What if it had been the opposite them?
+What if it had been the opposite for them?

 Perhaps, a life unrealized.